jpk3lly/Wordgame_Javascript/README.md

 ## HOW TO CONTRIBUTE

-1.Star and fork this Repository using the buttons in the top on the right corner of the screen.
+-Star and fork this Repository using the buttons in the top on the right corner of the screen.
-2.Clone your forked repository to your PC
+-Clone your forked repository to your PC
-3.Create a new branch for your contributions
+-Create a new branch for your contributions
-4.Add your files containing your changes, commit and push 5.Create a pull request
+-Add your files containing your changes, commit and push -Create a pull request
-6.Wait for your pull request to merge, (I will get to them as quickly as I can, but depending on volume it may take a little time)
+-Wait for your pull request to merge, (I will get to them as quickly as I can, but depending on volume it may take a little time)

 Once you've made your contributions, you can check your progress and see your rewards at <a href="https://hacktoberfest.com/profile/">